-In a medical technician certification program, candidates learn to perform tasks performed by medical technicians in clinical laboratories or hospitals.
-Students will need to provide proof of immunizations, liability insurance and high school completion.
-Programs vary and some may request completion specific coursework.
+In a medical technician certificate program, candidates learn to complete tasks performed by these professionals in clinical laboratories or hospitals.
+For admission, students will need to provide proof of immunizations, liability insurance and high school completion.
+They may also need to have completed specific coursework.

 Medical Technician Certification

 Students learn to prepare specimens, operate testing machinery, chart results and prepare samples for review by a physician or other specialist.
-Several organizations offer certifications for medical technicians.
 Certificate programs for medical technicians include classroom studies, lab studies and clinical education in the form of internships.
-Some courses may be offered online.
 The curriculum might include courses in the following areas:

 - Hematology and immunology

 - Medical terminology

 According to the U.S. Bureau of Labor Statistics (BLS), medical and clinical laboratory technicians were projected to see an employment growth of 18% between 2014 and 2024 (www.bls.gov).
 The population growth and the increase in the number of laboratory tests both contribute to the favorable employment opportunities.
 The BLS also reported that medical and clinical lab technicians earned a mean annual wage of $41,420 as of May 2015.